wouter-vdb/webpack-masked-config-plugin/README.md

 ## Dependencies

-This plugin has been tested for WebPack versions 1.12.14.
+This plugin has been tested for WebPack versions 1.0.0 till 1.12.14.

 ## Testing